-Each autumn the Selection Committee presents an initial pre-selection of eight artists to the Bredin Prat partners, who are not art professionals and who issue their opinion.
-Before Christmas, the committee deliberates and decides on the three shortlisted artists for the year.
+Each January the Selection Committee presents an initial pre-selection of eight artists to the Bredin Prat partners, who are not art professionals and who issue their opinion.
+In February, the committee deliberates and decides on the three shortlisted artists for the year.
 The Jury then votes to select the winning artist.

 Le Jury du Prix Jean-François PRAT est constitué :